 Decades of plastic welding experience

-If you’re looking for expertise in plastic fabrication, it’s been one of our specialities for more than 30 years.
-Our team of experts is cross-trained in plastic and metal welding, which means we can offer educated guidance on your next project.
+If you’re looking for expertise in plastic fabrication, it’s been one of our specialties for more than 30 years.
+Our team of experts is cross-trained in plastic and metal welding, which means we will offer educated guidance on your next project.